 Attaching an image to a message

 Include images in your social media posts by attaching .jpg, .jpeg, .png or .gif files.
-The maximum file size for images uploaded into the compose message box is 5MB for all social networks except for Twitter, which will support 3MB for still images and up to 5MB for .gif files.
+The maximum file size for uploaded images is 5MB for all social networks except for Twitter, which will support 3MB for still images and up to 5MB for .gif files.
 Refer to this guide to image sizes for each social network

 To attach an image in the Composer